interTwin-eu/itwinai/docs/explain_workflows.rst

 The **Dataproc**  component is used for data preprocessing.
 It is worth noting that data preprocessing before the `split` component is not feasible with this component as it assumes the data to already be split into train, test, and validation sets.
 This assumption is made to avoid the introduction of bias or skew in the data.
+However, as the components leave the implementation method undefined, there is no preprocessing requirement.

 .. image:: figures/comp_Proc.png